Tarunkumar0309/SQL/README.md

 # SQL
-Collection of my learning of MYSQL
+Collection of my learnings of MYSQL